Business Aviation Flight Operation In Indonesia International Airports

 Fuel Availability and Types

-Fuel availability is generally good at major airports in Indonesia.
-Jet-A1 aviation fuel, the most common type used for business jets, is readily available.
+Aviation fuel availability is generally good at major airports in Indonesia.
+Jet-A1, the most common type used for business jets, is readily available at major Indonesian airports.
 However, it’s essential to check fuel availability in advance, especially if you plan to use smaller or more remote airports.
 Working with a reliable ground handler or FBO (Fixed Base Operator) can help ensure timely fueling.

 Ground handling services encompass a wide range of tasks, including aircraft marshaling, baggage handling, catering coordination, and passenger services.
 Many international airports in Indonesia have dedicated FBOs that provide comprehensive ground handling services to ensure a hassle-free experience for business jet operators and passengers.